 3. When a professing believer continues unrepentant in sin, church discipline is the next step.
 You can read more about church discipline here.

 Ready to Counsel?

 Are you a good candidate to counsel other women?
 How do you know?

-A helpful tool is the Spiritual Gift Questionnaire.
+A helpful tool is a spiritual gifts questionnaire.
 Fill it out and see which spiritual gifts you have.
 By the way, every believer in the Lord Jesus Christ has at least one spiritual gift.
 Do you know yours?
 How are you using it in the Church?

 Question: Which of these Basics do you need to work on?
 How can we help you?

 We know you call us to carry one another’s burdens.
 Help us to remember that you enable us to comfort the hurting, who we come across daily.
 May we not ignore those in emotional turmoil.
 You have given us a spirit not of fear but of love and power and self control.
 Grant us boldness to be like the Good Samaritan and see, care, invest, love.
 Amen.